lupyuen/lupyuen.github.io/src/zig.md

 _So we'll have to keep the projects intact in C, but compile them with Zig Compiler instead?_

-Yep, probably the best way to maintain and extend these Complex IoT Projects is to __compile them as-is with Zig__.
+Yeah probably the best way to maintain and extend these Complex IoT Projects is to __compile them as-is with Zig__.

 _But we can create IoT Apps in Zig right?_

 Yep totally!
-Since Zig interoperates well with C, we can create __IoT Apps in Zig__ that will call the C code for LoRa / LoRaWAN / NimBLE.
+Since Zig interoperates well with C, we can create __IoT Apps in Zig__ that will call the C Libraries for LoRa / LoRaWAN / NimBLE.

+TODO: (I'm super impressed by)

 # What's Next